SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Introduction

 \section{Introduction}

-Spatial transcriptomics has transformed the study of biological systems by providing spatially resolved gene-expression profiles in intact tissues \cite{rao2021exploring, moses2022museum, tian2023expanding_vista, williams2022introduction_to_ST, jain2024st_in_health_disease}.
+Spatial transcriptomics has transformed the study of biological systems by providing spatially resolved gene-expression profiles in intact tissues \cite{rao2021exploring,moses2022museum,tian2023expanding_vista,williams2022introduction_to_ST,jain2024st_in_health_disease}.
 A critical step in this approach is the accurate spatial clustering required to delineate spatially coherent cellular domains in which cells exhibit both molecular similarity and physical proximity.
-Accurate identification of these domains may have far-reaching implications, including guiding therapeutic target discovery and advancing our understanding of complex biological systems and cellular behaviors \cite{gulati2025profiling, wang2024comprehensive_clustering_review}.
+Accurate identification of these domains may have far-reaching implications, including guiding therapeutic target discovery and advancing our understanding of complex biological systems and cellular behaviors \cite{gulati2025profiling,wang2024comprehensive_clustering_review}.

-Current spatial-transcriptomics clustering methods are typically classified into three categories: (i) traditional community-detection approaches (e.g., Seurat and Scanpy), which often prioritize gene expression over spatial organization \cite{wolf2018scanpy, satija2015seurat}; (ii) deep-learning methods, including stMMR and GraphST, which explicitly model spatial-transcriptional relationships via graph structures to identify biologically relevant spatial domains \cite{zhang2024stmmr, long2023graphst}; and (iii) supervised methods, such as PASSAGE, that incorporate phenotypic guidance \cite{guo2025passage}.
-These latter two classes have attracted considerable attention and are widely regarded as significant improvements over methods that rely solely on gene expression matrix \cite{li2025gnn_in_sc}.
+Current spatial transcriptomics clustering methods can be broadly classified into three categories: (i) traditional community-detection approaches (e.g., Seurat and Scanpy), which primarily emphasize gene expression while giving limited consideration to spatial organization \cite{wolf2018scanpy,satija2015seurat}; (ii) deep-learning–based methods, including GraphST and STAIG, which explicitly model spatial–transcriptional relationships through graph structures to identify biologically meaningful spatial domains \cite{long2023graphst,yang2025staig}; and (iii) supervised methods, such as PASSAGE, which incorporates phenotypic guidance into the clustering process \cite{guo2025passage}.
+The latter two categories have attracted substantial attention and are widely regarded as significant improvements over approaches that rely solely on the gene expression matrix \cite{li2025gnn_in_sc}.
+Among these approaches, graph-based analysis plays a pivotal role, as accurate learning of the underlying topological structure is essential for identifying cell–cell associations and, consequently, achieving high clustering accuracy.